cezamee/Yoda/README.md

 - Hide the Yoda process and executable from commands like ps, ls, top, etc., by hooking the getdents*() syscalls.
 - Hide XDP mode and XDP program information from appearing in the output of the ip link command. sendmsg()? write() ?
-- Add a custom client for improved functionality.
+- ~~Add a custom client for improved functionality.~~

 ## License
 This project is provided under the MIT License.
-See the header in `xdp_redirect.c` for eBPF licensing requirements.
+See the header in `bpf/xdp_redirect.c` for eBPF licensing requirements.

 ## Authors
 - Cezame (main developer)